-Best Golf Coolers
+Best Golf Coolers in 2022

 If you’ve always wanted to enjoy a fresh, ice cold beer out on the golf course, you’ve been met with the same problem as the rest of us—there’s no way to get a cold drink out that far.
 There are Igloo and YETI coolers, but those are far too clunky.
 Your caddy is already stuck with your clubs, and those carts aren’t made like Abrams tanks.
 The solution is in the ever-portable, lightweight and reactive golf cooler bag.
 You can even place these by your feet while driving without an issue.
 If you’re going out on the course and you don’t want to do it sober (we get it; your father-in-law can be rude sometimes), you’ll need a golf cooler buddy.
 We’ve got you covered.

-Callaway Golf Cart Cooler
+The Best Golf Cooler

 Designed with golfers in mind, Callaway—the big brand—brings us a way to cool off in the heat out on the course, while making the day a little more fun.
 Store a dozen 12oz cans or nine 750ml bottles in this basket-ready cooler bag, and you’re off.
 This collapses down to 3” for ultra easy storage; you can fold it up for your return home, just be careful not to lose it.